jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 But Ethan didn't sit down.
 He stayed standing, running a hand through his hair—nervous gesture, childhood tell.

 "I need to ask you something," he said.
-"And I need you to be honest with me."
+"And I need— you need to be honest with me.
+Okay?"

 "Okay..."

-"Do you—" He stopped.
-Started again.
-"These past few weeks, being around you again, it's been...
-God, Sophie, it's been the best part of moving back to Winnipeg.
+"Do you—" He laughed, frustrated with himself.
+"These past few weeks.
+Being around you again.
+It's been..."
+Another rough laugh.
+"God, Sophie, it's been the best part of— of moving back to Winnipeg.
+Coming back here.
 You make me feel like myself again.
-Like the person I was before everything got so complicated."
+Like the person I was before everything got so..."
+He gestured vaguely, couldn't find the word.

-Sophia's heart was hammering.
+Sophia's heart was going wild.
 This wasn't the speech she'd expected.

-"And I know I'm with Becca, and I know my parents have opinions, and I know this is all super messed up."
+"And I know— I know I'm with Becca.
+I know my parents have opinions.
+I know this is all super messed up."
 He was pacing now, words coming faster.
-"But I need to know if I'm imagining this.
-If it's just me feeling—"
+"But I need to know if I'm— if I'm imagining this.
+If it's just me who's feeling—" He cut himself off with a noise of frustration.
+"I don't know how to ask this."

-He stopped.
+He stopped pacing.
 Looked at her directly.
 "Do you feel it too?
-This thing between us?"
+This— whatever this is.
+Between us.
+Do you feel it?"

-The world condensed to this moment: Ethan Hayes, asking the question she'd been too scared to ask.
+The world condensed to this moment: Ethan Price, asking the question she'd been too scared to ask.
 Offering her a chance to be honest instead of safe.

 Sophia opened her mouth to answer—to say yes, I feel it, I've felt it since the moment I saw you again—when her phone exploded with notifications.